eglassman/overcode/README.md

 Philip Guo's variable renamer and python execution logger
 ## Interesting Data Structures
 We implemented a "setlist" to help us organize information.
 It's a set, stored as a list, where order represents the order in which items were added.

 ## Interesting Objects

 ### Variable Objects
 Variable objects represent a specific variable within a specific program.

+### Abstract Variable
+An abstract variable, distinguished (for now) from other abstract variables by its sequence of values.
+Stores the histogram of names given to it in student solutions, and which student solutions those are.

+### Line Objects
+Line objects contain a line of code (without any indent specified) with blanks for variables.
+The blanks have corresponding Abstract Variables, based on the whole solution and the whole collection of solutions this line is in.
+The blanks also have a (sequence or set?) of values plugged into them during the solution's execution, and these values are stored.

 ### Solution Objects
 Solution objects contain information about how they are written and how they behave.
 They also store a unique id (`solnum`).

 #### Input-Output Behavior
 Solution objects store what test cases were run on them, in what order (`testcases`), and what output they produced (`output`).

 #### Correctness
 Solution objects store whether those test cases passed or failed to produce acceptable output (`error_vector`), and whether they passed *all* test cases (`correct`).

 #### Internal Dynamics
 Solution objects store traces of their internal behavior in response to each test case (`testcase_to_trace`).
 Based on these traces, we derive: